Ontario Highway 401: Predecessors

 the road followed the shore of the Saint Lawrence River and connected with the western end of the twinned Highway 2 near Brockville.

 In addition, the highway between Highland Creek and Oshawa was opened as a gravel-surfaced road in May 1942.

 Following the war, construction resumed on roadways throughout Ontario.
-The expressway between Highland Creek and Oshawa was completed in December 1947, while other sections languished.
+The expressway between Highland Creek and Oshawa was completed in December 1947 and designated as Highway 2A, while other sections languished.
 The Toronto–Barrie Highway was the primary focus of the Department of Highways at the time, and the onset of the Korean War in 1950 stalled construction again.
 Despite the delays, highway minister George Doucett officially announced the plans for construction of the new trans-provincial expressway that year, with the Toronto to Oshawa expressway serving as a model for the design.
 Work on the most important link, the Toronto Bypass, began in 1951, but it would not open with that name.